 SNFs typically receive most of their revenues from the Medicare and Medicaid programs, with the balance representing payments from private payors, including private insurers.
-Consequently, changes in federal or state reimbursement policies may also adversely affect a tenant's ability to cover its expenses.
+Consequently, changes in federal or state reimbursement policies may also adversely affect a tenant's ability to cover its expenses, including Patient-Driven Payment Model (PDPM) which was implemented in 2019.
 SNFs are subject to periodic pre- and post-payment reviews, and other audits by federal and state authorities.
 A review or audit of a tenant's claims could result in recoupments, denials, or delay of payments in the future, which could have a material adverse effect on the tenant's ability to meet its financial obligations to us.
 Due to the significant judgments and estimates inherent in payor settlement accounting, no assurance can be given as to the adequacy of any reserves maintained by our tenants to cover potential adjustments to reimbursements, or to cover settlements made to payors.
 Recent attention on skilled nursing billing practices and payments or ongoing government pressure to reduce spending by government healthcare programs, could result in lower payments to SNFs and, as a result, may impair a tenant's ability to meet its financial obligations to us.